Alicelilyarmstrong/Project-one-Nile-crocodile-reproducible-code-/README.md

 # Figures #

-Figure outputs used in my thesis with this code are provided here as PDF files in the **'figures'** folder
+Some figure outputs used in my thesis with this code are provided here as PDF files in the **'figures'** folder